nmaffe/skynet/README.md

 hosted by Climate Change AI with the additional support of Canada Hub of Future Earth.

-The project has also received funding from the European Union’s Horizon Europe research and innovation programme under the Marie Skłodowska-Curie program.
+The SKYNET project has also received funding from the European Union’s Horizon Europe research and innovation programme under the Marie Skłodowska-Curie program (Grant Agreement 101066651).